Pioneer Cemeteries and Their Stories,

 Anderson Township

-Location: east of south Main Street on the north side of 34th Street in Meadowbrook.
+Location: east of Main Street on the north side of 35th Street.

 "By strict economy and industry they succeeded in making a grand farm...
 Mr. Harmeson died September 5, 1877.
 She [Parlia] died June 19, 1869.
 He was seventy-four years, eleven months and six day old.
 She was sixty-five years, three months and eighteen days old.
 Both [are] buried on the old farm."

-In the late 20th century, the MCCC marked the original family burial ground-- now surrounded by the mid-century housing development--fenced and gated the cemetery, and erected the stone tablet, pictured above, to acknowledge the earth made sacred by the Harmesons.
-The known burials of the Harmeson family were recorded on the stone memorial:
+Eventually the Harmeson Cemetery would contain approximately twenty Harmeson relatives as well as fifty additional neighboring friends and their family members for a total of seventy burials.
+The gravestones for most of these people were lost or destroyed in the early 20th century.
+Until recently there were just two partial stones remaining to accompany the many sunken graves sites.
+In the late 20th century, the MCCC marked the original burial ground-- now surrounded by the mid-century housing development--fenced and gated the cemetery, and erected the stone tablet, pictured above, to acknowledge the earth made sacred by the seventy.
+There was never a record made of the people interred at this private graveyard, but the known burials of the immediate Harmeson family, confirmed by genealogists, were recorded on the stone memorial:

 John Sr., 1803-1877